NashTech-Labs/activator-kafka-serialization-deserialization.g8/README.md

 # Kafka Object Serialization Deserialization

-This is an activator project for showcasing how to create a custom serializer and deserializer using Kafka APIs.
-In which we are pushing Tweets as an object in Kafka Cluster and consuming the same object.
+This is an activator project for showcasing how to create a custom serializer and deserializer using Kafka APIs in which we are pushing Tweets as an object in Kafka Cluster and consuming the same object.

 Here we are using :